ismaelyws/themely/README.md

 - We only approve themes to our directory that successfully pass our manual quality & security review process (we adhere to the official WordPress.org theme security guidelines).
 - Only the latest, stable version of WordPress installed (the plugin downloads the latest version directly from the WordPress.org repository and doesn't modify any of the core files).
 - WP admin single sign-on - after installation users can automatically sign into their Admin Dashboard.
-- Integrated with WHMCS (automatically installs WordPress after cPanel account creation) - Download hook function file
+- Integration with WHMCS (automatically install WordPress after cPanel account creation) - download hook function file https://github.com/ismaelyws/themely-whmcs-hook

 ***Revenue**: A fixed amount (TBD) per active cPanel account.*